A Reference Architecture for Designing Foundation Model based Systems: Reference architecture

-{A \textbf{continuous risk assessor} continuously monitors and assesses AI risk metrics~\footnote{https://oecd.ai/en/catalogue/metrics} to prevent the misuse of the agent and to ensure the trustworthiness of the agent.
-For example, when a user submits a prompt through the dialogue interface, the continuous risk assessor can assess the potential risks of the intended goals and may modify or reject the prompt based on the risk assessment results.
-A \textbf{black box recorder} records the runtime data, which can be then shared with relevant stakeholders to enable transparency and accountability}~\cite{falco2020distributedblack}. {The recorded data includes the input, output, and intermediate data for each layer or component within the architecture, such as the input and output of the FMs or other components.
-The data recorded by the black box recorder can be helpful in determining accountability, including which stakeholders share the accountability and to what extent.
+A \textbf{continuous risk assessor} continuously monitors and assesses AI risk metrics~\footnote{https://oecd.ai/en/catalogue/metrics} to prevent the misuse of the agent and to ensure the trustworthiness of the agent.
+For example, when a user submits a prompt through the dialogue interface, the continuous risk assessor can assess the potential risks of the intended goals and may modify or reject the prompt based on the risk assessment results. \textbf{AgentOps} can be viewed as a large logging repository which records the runtime data and shared with relevant stakeholders to enable traceability.
+The recorded data includes the input, output, and intermediate data for each layer or component within the architecture, such as prompt version, the input and output of the FMs, guardrails, or other components.
 All these data need to be kept as evidence with the timestamp and location data.
 Design decisions need to be made on what data should be recorded and where the data should be stored (e.g., using a blockchain-based immutable log or a cloud-based data storage).
-The \textbf{standardised reporter} pattern can be used to inform stakeholders (such as regulators and users) about the development process and product design of AI systems, as well as the runtime data collected by the black box recorder.}